LooDaHu/ARORA_General_-Introduction/README.md

 views.py --. --> response
 ```

- - Build proper model is the first key step to create a good
+ - Building proper models is the first and key step to create a good
    application.

  - Be care of your every step, small problem, like a typo, could take